 The data of columns E and F are generated automatically by SFC2014.

-As a general rule, the adjustments should be negative corrections thus reducing the expenditure declared under the final interim payment.
+The adjustments should be negative corrections thus reducing the expenditure declared under the final interim payment.
 Positive adjustments should be corrected in a subsequent interim payment application and not in the accounts (clerical mistake for instance).

-Detailed explanations, justifications and comments shall be provided under the 'comments' in the last column G. In case of differences shown in columns E and/or F, it is obligatory to fill in this column (G).
+Explanations, justifications and comments are to be provided under the 'comments' in the last column G. In case of differences shown in columns E and/or F, it is obligatory to fill in this column (G).

-The text in this column should correspond with a possible reference to annual summary or annual control report when relevant.
+The text in this column should correspond with a possible cross-reference to annual summary or annual control report when relevant.
 The CA should provide in this column relevant information which is concise, complete, comprehensive and to explain the context and give reference to national related documents where necessary (annual control reports, Court decisions ...).
-The part of the adjustments resulting from the audit of operations according to Article 127(1) shall also be specifically mentioned in the last line of the table.
+If needed the Member State can add a separate note to explain, however information contained in the other documents of the assurance package should not be repeated.
+The part of the adjustments resulting from the audit of operations according to Article 127(1) of CPR shall also be specifically mentioned in the last line of the table as indicated in CIR.

 Submission of the accounts